 7. Cleveland Sports

 Cleveland is home to the Cleveland Browns, Cleveland Cavaliers and the Cleveland Indians.
 If you have sports enthusiasts, you can find a game most any time of the year.
-We have enjoyed a few Indians games in the Summer.
+We’ve enjoyed a few Indians games in the summer at Progressive Fields!

 The Botanical Garden and Children’s Garden is a perfect spot to relax and take in the beauty of nature.
-Your kids will enjoy the treehouse, watching and sometimes touching the butterflies, visiting the Eleanor Armstrong Smith Glasshouse and of course the lily pond.
-In the summer the kids splash around the fountain.
+Your kids will enjoy the treehouse, watching and sometimes touching the butterflies, visiting the Eleanor Armstrong Smith Glasshouse and of course, the lily pond.
+In the summer, kids can splash around the fountain.
 They offer discount admissions on some holidays as well.
 It is always free for active military and military veterans.
 Open Tuesday, Thursday, Friday and Saturday from 10 a.m. to 5 p.m.; Wednesday from 10 a.m. to 9 p.m.; closed on Sunday.
 Read reviews of the Cleveland Botanical Garden.

-We love Cleveland’s Little Italy for romantic adult time and kid time, too.
-The restaurant selection is plentiful and ranges from inexpensive mom and pop to fine dining for mom and dad.
-You can find some of the best “old school” Italian cuisine in the city within this lovely village.
+We love Cleveland’s Little Italy for adult date night and family dinners.
+The restaurant selection is plentiful and ranges from inexpensive, old-school mom and pops to fine dining.
+You can find some of the best authentic Italian cuisine in the city within this lovely village.
 You absolutely cannot visit Little Italy without stopping by Presti’s Bakery for sinful Italian desserts and cookies and a decadent cup of coffee.
 Make sure you purchase some extra for the trip home!
 Read reviews of Cleveland’s Historic Little Italy.

 10. Barberton, Ohio